-Summary: Comprehensive assessments of the status of migration governance at the urban level.
-Urban Migration Profiles shape a sound evidence base on migration in cities by providing an overview on 1) the migration situation and current governance developments both at national and local level; 2) mapping of all relevant stakeholders; 3) mapping of the respect for immigrants' human rights and their access to services, especially housing rights; and 4) tailored priorities to be addressed by the local authorities and with the support of local stakeholders.
+3.8 1 10.2, 10.7 Summary: Comprehensive assessments of the status of migration governance at the urban level.
+Urban Migration Profiles shape a sound evidence base on migration in cities by providing an overview on 1) the migration situation and current governance developments, both at national and local level; 2) mapping of all relevant stakeholders; 3) mapping of the respect for immigrants' human rights and their access to services, especially housing rights; and 4) tailored priorities to be addressed by the local authorities and with the support of local stakeholders.
 Challenges addressed: Social and spatial exclusion and barriers to access basic services present important challenges for the enjoyment of rights and opportunities by migrants, serve to erode and damage social cohesion and create exclusive and divided communities.
-Urban Migration Profiles particularly focus on the importance of easing access adequate housing as a vector to socioeconomic inclusion and preventing land issues that might result in displacement.
-Migrants in a vulnerable situation, in fact, tend to experience more difficulties in accessing housing compared to native-born populations.
-They are often prone to living in poor conditions such as overcrowding, as well as more vulnerable to forced evictions and homelessness.
-What UN-Habitat can offer: Urban Migration Profiles aim at developing knowledge on the local dimensions of migration in cities, including the challenges of access to different services.
-They are also used to establish city priorities and strengthen data-based decision-making processes, as well as providing a basis for constructive dialogue between the different actors in the city.
-UN-Habitat, as the agency mandated by the United Nations General Assembly to promote sustainable urbanization and adequate housing for all, contributes to these goals with substantive input on thematic issues, like ensuring representation of vulnerable groups, urban planning and right to adequate housing.
-Duration of support: Depending on the context, it typically takes nine months for the establishment of urban migration migrant profiles; and six additional months for the development of priorities and action plans.
+Urban Migration Profiles particularly focus on the importance of easing access to adequate housing as a vector for socioeconomic inclusion and preventing land issues potentially resulting in displacement.
+Migrants in a vulnerable situation tend to experience more difficulties in accessing housing compared to native-born populations.
+They are often prone to living in poor conditions, such as overcrowding, and are more vulnerable to forced evictions and homelessness.

+What UN-Habitat can offer: Urban Urban Migration Profiles aim to develop knowledge on the local dimensions of migration in cities, including the challenges of access to different services.
+They are also used to establish city priorities and strengthen data-based decision-making processes, and to provide a basis for constructive dialogue between the different city actors.
+UN-Habitat, as the agency mandated by the United Nations General Assembly to lead promotion of sustainable urbanization and adequate housing for all, contributes to these goals with substantive input on thematic issues, like ensuring the representation of vulnerable groups, urban planning and right to adequate housing.
+Duration of support: Depending on the context, it typically takes nine months to establish Urban Migration Profiles; and six additional months for the development of priorities and action plans.
 Previous applications: The Urban Migration Profiles have been successfully piloted in the framework of the first phase of the Mediterranean City-to-City Migration project (MC2CM) within nine cities - Amman, Beirut, Lisbon, Lyon, Madrid, Tangier, Tunis, Turin and Vienna.
 The methodology is now mainstreamed and scaled up as part of other UN-Habitat interventions in the field of migration, including the new multi-agency project, "Fostering local communities of solidarity for migrants and refugees from Venezuela."
-In 2019-20, UN-Habitat has developed Migration Profiles for the cities of Rabat and Casablanca (Morocco), and Sfax and Sousse (Tunisia).
+In 2019-2020, UN-Habitat has developed Migration Profiles for the cities of Rabat and Casablanca (Morocco), and Sfax and Sousse (Tunisia).
 The process has been initiated for the cities of Dortmund (Germany), Grenoble (France), Irbid (Jordan), Naples (Italy), Oujda (Morocco), Ramallah (Palestine) and Sevilla (Spain).

-City Migration Profile/Priority papers process Percentage of migrant population in the nine piloting cities
+City Migration Profile/Priority Papers Process City Migration Profile City Priority Paper Pilot Projects Prepared by Validated Implemented by local experts city with relevant by city and stakeholders stakeholders Input from city and stakeholders Process overseen by international expert quality assurance by project team Percentage of migrant population in the nine piloting cities